autism-101/hugo-website/content/english/newly-diagnosed.md

   - title: "Youtube"
     icon: "fab fa-youtube"
-    content: "Youtube has a lot of Autistic content creators that post about living with Autism. <br><br>Here are both our playlists and some other wonderful content creators:
+    content: "Youtube has a lot of Autistic content creators that post about living with Autism. <br><br>Here are some wonderful content creators:

-    * <a href='https://www.youtube.com/watch?v=eJoww4Cx47M&list=PL0t4t5lmGKqSK93KM0FBnOOccPiUbdWWG'>Autistic Living</a>

-    * <a href='https://www.youtube.com/watch?v=x2hWVgZ8J4A&list=PL0t4t5lmGKqRBZysEzKJ6_aaoSPNx-hVM'>Autism and Diagnosis</a>

     * <a href='https://www.youtube.com/user/neurowonderful'>Amythest Schaber</a>

     * <a href='https://www.youtube.com/channel/UCzske-KMAJYQn84rz6oD_yA'>Purple Ella</a>